Serechoo/stash-userscripts/README.md

 0.2 changes - Currently, it should be able to iterate through every 'Create' button on the page that is created after you perform your 'Search All' and click it.
 There is also a tad of logic built in with this update where it should detect the placeholder text of the container of the 'Create' button, and only click it if the placeholder text is 'Select Performer' or 'Select Studio'...otheriwse, it will skip that Create button and move on to the next.

+**Known bug currently**: Please refresh the page when you get to the Tagger view in the 'Scenes' page.
+This should load the 'Create All' button.